shettytas/SURVEY-SOFTWARE/README.md

 The data structures used here are Linked list and BST.

 ## Linked List
-The Linked List is used to store *surveys* and their associated *questions*.
+The Linked List is used to store surveys and their associated questions.
 Each survey node points to its questions, allowing easy sequential access.

 Functions using Linked lists only are: